satheeshv87/MissonToMars/README.md

 # MissonToMars

-In this project, data is scrapped from several mars websites, inserted data into Mongo DB database and then data retrived from Mongo DB and displayed in web.
+In this project, data is scrapped from several mars websites (including mars twitter handle), inserted data into Mongo DB database and then data retrived from Mongo DB and displayed in web.

 # Web Data Sources
 <https://mars.nasa.gov/news> <br>